Introduction

 The disposal of any assets owned by a partner personally but used in the partnership trade may also qualify for entrepreneurs’ relief provided it meets the conditions to be an “associated disposal”.

-What next?
+What Next?

 The taxation of partnerships has seen a number of changes over the last few years, not all of which have been covered above.
 If you think that any of the above could affect you, please seek advice from your usual Dixon Wilson contact.

+The information contained in this document is for information only.
+It is not a substitute for taking professional advice.
+In no event will Dixon Wilson accept liability to any person for any decision made or action taken in reliance on information contained in this document or from any linked website.
 This firm is not authorised under the Financial Services and Markets Act 2000 but we are able in certain circumstances to offer a limited range of investment services to clients because we are members of the Institute of Chartered Accountants in England and Wales.
 We can provide these investment services if they are an incidental part of the professional services we have been engaged to provide.
+The services described in this document may include investment services of this kind.